We’re helping every person, small business and charity get connected. Can you help?

 Support the North East

-Today, the North East of England is home to over half a million adults who lack Basic Online Skills.
+Today, the North East of England is home to over half a million adults who lack Basic Digital Skills.
 Thousands of businesses and charities are also missing out.
 So, we’re doing something about it.

 In October 2013, we kickstarted a partner programme to help every person, small business and charity get connected.
-We have 26 weeks to make a difference.

 Find out more